-(15) "Historic Assessment Review Committee (HARC)" means the three-member committee appointed by the State Historic Preservation Officer to approve, approve with conditions, or deny special assessment applications.
+(15) "Historic Assessment Review Committee" (HARC) means the three-member committee appointed by the Governor to review and develop final orders in contested case hearings with regard to the special assessment program.

-(16) "Preservation Plan" means a written rehabilitation proposal submitted by the owner with a special assessment application and approved by the HARC, and as it may from time to time be amended and reapproved by the HARC.
+(16) "Preservation Plan" means a written preservation, rehabilitation, and maintenance proposal submitted by the owner with a special assessment application or reapplication and approved by, and from time to time be amended in consultation with, the SHPO.